masoud-akhgar/Motion-Learning_Project/README.md

-# the list above is the list of papers that I personally presented, actually it is plus the novel modelings presented by 6 other people
+# the list above is the list of papers that I personally presented, actually it is a part of the papers presented by all group.

 # Motion-Learning_Project
 open PNG file (at the end of the list above) to see a fully descripted article about Motion-Learning_Project